marlonecobos/kuenm/README.md

 ### Final model creation

-After selecting parameterizations producing the best models, the next step is that of creating the final models and, if needed, transferring them to other areas or scenarios.
-The *ku.enm.mod* function takes the csv file with the best models from the model selection process, and writes and executes a batch file for creating final models with the selected parameterizations.
-Models and projections are stored in subdirectories inside an output folder and these subdirectories will be named as with the candidate models.
+After selecting parameterizations producing the best models, the next step is that of creating final models and, if needed, transferring them to other areas or scenarios.
+The *ku.enm.mod* function takes the .csv file with the best models from the model selection process, and writes and executes a batch file for creating final models with the selected parameterizations.
+Models and projections are stored in subdirectories inside an output folder; these subdirectories will be named as with the candidate models.
 By allowing projections (i.e., project = TRUE) and defining the folder holding the data for transfers (i.e., folder name in G.var.dir argument), this function automatically performs those transfers.

-Maxent will run in command-line interface as it did when creating the calibration models (**again, do not close the application**).
-However, the process of creating final models may take considerably more time, especially when transfering.
+Maxent will run in command-line interface, as it did when creating the calibration models (**again, do not close the application**).
+However, the process of creating final models may take considerably more time, especially when transferring to other regions or scenarios.

 ``` r
 help("ku.enm.mod")